microsoft/rushstack/rush/rush/README.md

    NOTE: The "**rush.json**" config file specifies how this linking is performed.

-   NOTE: DO NOT RUN "npm install" INSIDE PROJECT FOLDERS THAT HAVE BEEN LINKED BY THE Rush TOOL.
+   > IMPORTANT: DO NOT run "npm install" inside project folders that have been linked
+   > by the Rush tool.
 If you want to do that, you need to "rush unlink" first.

-4. Do your initial build by running "**rush rebuild -q**" .
+4. Do your initial build by running "**rush rebuild**" .
 This will recurse through each project folder and run "gulp nuke", "gulp", and "gulp test", and then give you a report of anything that failed to build.

+   NOTE: To suppress verbose output, use "**rush rebuild -q**".

 ## Pull -> Edit -> Build -> Run -> Push